pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"trailing-newlines"+OR+"C0305")

 ### [C0321](#C0321) (multiple-statements)<a name="C0321"></a>
-More than one statement on a single line
+More than one statement on a single line.

 Used when more than on statement are found on the same line.

 **:x: Incorrect code**